-Make this delicious and creamy Split Pea Soup with Ham using leftover ham or a ham bone!
-Simmer it with split peas and the perfect blend of seasoning for a tasty meal everyone will love.
-Make it on the stove, in the crockpot, or in the Instant Pot!
+Make this creamy Split Pea Soup with Ham using leftover ham or a ham bone.
+Simmer it with split peas and the perfect blend of seasoning for a delicious meal everyone will love.
+I've included instructions for making it on the stovetop, in the crockpot, and in the Instant Pot.

 Want to save this recipe?